wejotef/DataDump4Android/README.md

 The script will display the progress of the backup process.

 After the backup is complete, the script will show how many files were successfully transferred and how many failed.

+# What the script does not:

+If multiple devices (e.g. using a USB hub) are connected then interacting with each device individually via ADB is NOT supported: Only the first of the devices connected is focused.